-HPAI A(H5N1) virus infections during this reporting period were reported in wild mammals in Asia (red fox in Japan for the first time), in Europe (red fox in Belgium, Germany (first report), France and Italy (first report); beech marten in the Netherlands (first report); common dolphin (first report) , harbour porpoise and South American bush dogs (Speothos venaticus venaticus, first report) in the U.K.; Asiatic black bear in France (first report)), North America (red fox, mountain lion, striped skunk, American pine marten in USA (first report)), and South America (South American sea lion, marine otter (first report), Chilean dolphin (first report), Burmeister's porpoise in Chile (first report).
-HPAI A(H5N1) virus infections also were reported in domestic mammals: a cat in the USA and a dog in Canada (first report) (Table 2).
+HPAI A(H5N1) virus infections during this reporting period were reported in wild mammals in i) Asia: red fox in Japan for the first time; ii) Europe: red fox in Belgium, Germany (first report), France and Italy (first report), beech marten in the Netherlands (first report), common dolphin (first report), harbour porpoise and South American bush dogs (first report) in the United Kingdom, Asiatic black bear in France (first report); iii) North America: red fox, mountain lion, striped skunk, American pine marten (first report) in USA; iv) South America: South American sea lion, marine otter (first report), Chilean dolphin (first report), Burmeister's porpoise in Chile (first report) (Table 2).
+HPAI A(H5N1) virus infections also were reported in domestic mammals: two cats in the USA and a dog in Canada (first report) (Table 2).

 It is worth to be noted how the number of infected mammal species is increasing, in particular marine mammals and mustelids.